 Introduction

-These funerals are known as public health funerals.
+These are called public health funerals.

 Funeral arrangements